 What the Facebook Music feature will look like, and how it will actually function, is still a secret.
 Keep an eye on both the ticker and the general Facebook user interface over the next couple of days.

 I’ve received a ton of requests to dig through my archives for one of my most popular & fun items from years ago.
 So, by popular request, “Rockin’ Rickie Rocket” — the virtual percussionist I first posted in 2004 — is back.
 I re-discovered Rickie on YouTube.
-It’s the same video clip from seven years ago.
+It’s the same video clip from ten years ago.
 Turn up your speakers, click on the image, and rock out to Rickie!

 Amazon just launched a new service called Kindle “Cloud Reader” that carries on the company’s “buy once, read everywhere” philosophy.
 You can read books directly from your Web browser.
 And you can pick up where you left off, just like with any other Kindle application.